ii02735/learnReact/README.md

 However, it has some limitations, because it has an *inline syntax* : ``<div style="style">`` :

 - No custom selectors
 - No mediaqueries...

 There are two solutions :

 - Third-party **radium** package
     - Don't forget to import Radium at the concerned component

 - CSS Modules : scope CSS stylesheets for **specific components**
+    - Adding the *.module.css* extension to the concerned stylesheet (the CSS file MUST have the same as the component does) The stylesheet will ONLY be applied for the concerned component, because React will generate an unique HASH for the component (so it will be scoped to the component) :

+    ```html
+    <div class="App_UNIQUE_HASH"></div>
+    ```

+    In earlier versions, en **eject** of the application may be mandatory with ``npm run eject`` in order to unlock configuration files and edit them (add `` modules: true `` at *css-loader* section).

+# Debug

+Two ways to debug your application :

+- (Native) Browser console debugging tool
+- React developer tools browser **plugin**